Aguas Calientes, Peru: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Check that you choose the necessary kind.
-The majority of adapters currently sold are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
+A plug adapter that supports outlet types A and C. Be careful to find the right kind.
+The majority of adapters that you can buy are simply plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
 This one should be appropriate for most locations.

 Power bank for devices